 Accept Apple Pay & Google Pay

-Add standalone Apple Pay and Google Pay buttons — the buyer taps a wallet, authorizes with Face ID / a fingerprint, and you get a vp_pmt_* token.
+Add standalone Apple Pay and Google Pay buttons — the buyer taps a wallet and authorizes with Face ID / a fingerprint.
 Wallets ride on the same Elements session as your card field, so you can offer "wallets on top, or pay with card below" from one integration.

 There are two ways to do it:

 Mount the express-checkout element in its own collection (separate from the card field — see the two-collection rule).
-On a successful tap it vaults the wallet credential and resolves a vp_pmt_*, which you charge with POST /v1/payment_intentsthe same charge path as a card.
+On a successful tap the SDK registers the authorized wallet and submit() resolves the charge result.

 // Same Elements session as the card field (integrationMode: "elements").